 Starting a Studio Business

 Even though I had limited funds, I dug up all the information I could about building a home studio.
-Our garage had been converted to a bar, so I turned that into my studio.
+My longtime friend Jake Chaplin joined forces with me.
+Our garage had been converted to a bar, so we turned that into our studio.
 Immediately, the perfect name dawned on me: "Last Drop Studios."
 After all, it was in an old bar.

 I was becoming free.